 Growth Point Status

-Thetford was awarded Growth point Status under the UK Government's Growth Point Initiative in the summer of 2006.
+Thetford was awarded Growth Point Status under the UK Government's Growth Point Initiative in the summer of 2006.
 This development has arrived no doubt, largely as a result of the migration boom in Thetford.
 The Growth Point Initiative is designed to aid "Prospective homeowners and local communities who want more sustainable growth.".

 According to the Breckland Council website – "The Growth Point initiative means that in the period to 2021 and beyond, Thetford and the surrounding area will become one of the fastest growing areas in the East of England.
 The Growth Point master-plan will guide decision making and help deliver accelerated housing and employment which will make the Thetford area a truly regional centre.".

-Plans include the delivery of another 5,500 houses, a prediction of another 6,000 jobs in the Breckland area, the regenreation of the Waterfront area of Thetford, more provision for young people, etc. Although funding hasn't been announced, the UK Government has allocated £40 Million for early bids.
+Plans include the delivery of another 5,500 houses, a prediction of another 6,000 jobs in the Breckland area, the regeneration of the Waterfront area of Thetford, more provision for young people, etc. Although funding hasn't been announced, the UK Government has allocated £40 Million for early bids.

 Portuguese Consulate